Request a Free Consultation

 • We have over 25 years of experience representing Pennsylvania residents in their civil lawsuits, recovering millions of dollars to help our clients recover from their injuries.

-• Our firm operates on a contingency fee basis.
-We will not collect legal fees unless we secure a settlement on your behalf
+• Our firm operates on a contingency fee basis, so we will not collect legal fees unless we secure a settlement on your behalf.

 Common Types of Personal Injuries